 As part of the Faculty Relations Faculty Recruitment Guide and orientation sessions, hiring committees are encouraged to use proactive and individual efforts to advertise and contact diverse groups.
 These include contacting organizations and associations focused on diverse groups, seeking candidates at international meetings, enlisting networks through other centres or institutes to forward search ads to broad groups, and soliciting search committees and other faculty to identify members of diverse groups that can be contacted individually.

-UBC has provided search committees the flexibility to consider the full range of potential applicants for Tier 2 CRC recruitment, including promising candidates early in their careers who have strong potential but are still establishing their publication and research program.
+UBC has also provided search committees the flexibility to consider the full range of potential applicants for Tier 2 CRC recruitment, including promising candidates early in their careers who have strong potential but are still establishing their publication and research program.
 Further, UBC has developed a strategy for increasing the diversity among CRC chairholders by reserving a proportion of Tier 2 chairs for international recruitment, which routinely involve international advertising to increase the diversity in the pool of applicants.